The SC-2030 Solar Charger (used in tandem with the TM-2030 battery monitor) has unusual benefits that can extend the life of your battery system.

 ● Easy programming for charging your batteries: In most cases entering all data is accomplished by selecting the appropriate charging profile for your type of batteries and then entering your battery capacity.

-● If TM-2030 disconnected: charger still functions–but at the level of simpler charge controllers.
+● If TM-2030 disconnected: charger still functions–but in standalone mode at the level of simpler charge controllers.

 Please visit our support page for more information.